 Source: Capgemini and Efma

-Through its white-label SaaS core Platform and an expert team with 10+ years of FinTech experience, SDK.finance quickly and reliably transforms customers’ product visions into live masterpieces.
-Whether you’re envisioning the creation of a digital wallet, neobank, payment processing system, payment acceptance solution, money remittance platform, or a currency/crypto exchange, our white-label solutions empower you to bring your ideas to market much faster than traditional from-scratch development.
+Through its white-label core Platform and an expert team with 10+ years of FinTech experience, SDK.finance quickly and reliably transforms customers’ product visions into live masterpieces.
+Whether you’re envisioning the creation of a digital wallet, neobank, mobile banking app, payment processing system, payment acceptance solution, money remittance platform, or a currency/crypto exchange, our white-label solutions empower you to bring your ideas to market much faster than traditional from-scratch development.

 Proud to announce that SDK.finance is the best FinTech startup 2015!
 Central European Startups Awards has… Read More